SOBRIETY CHECKPOINTS IN HOUSTON

 DUI Checkpoints Prohibited in Texas

 Sobriety or DUI checkpoints are stations where police officers stop vehicles and check drivers for signs of intoxication or impairment.
-These checkpoints are conducted in 38 states, and prohibited in 11 states by state law or Constitution, or interpretation of the same.
+These checkpoints are conducted in 38 states and prohibited in 11 states by state law or Constitution, or interpretation of the same.
 Texas prohibits sobriety checkpoints based on its interpretation of the United States Constitution.
 If you believe that you were arrested for DWI under circumstances that could be considered a sobriety checkpoint, you should consult with an experienced Houston DWI lawyer immediately.
-Attorney Martinez has more than 15 year criminal law experience.
-He is a highly rated DWI and criminal defense attorney, recognized both locally and on a national level.
+Attorney Martinez has more than 15 years of criminal law experience.
+He is a highly rated DWI and criminal defense attorney recognized both locally and on a national level.
 He was named a Clients’ Choice DUI Lawyer on Avvo for 2012, and he has a 10.0 Superb Avvo Rating.
 He was named a Top DWI Lawyer by H Texas Magazine for 2011.
 He is dynamic and assertive, and he will invest the necessary time and energy into protecting your legal rights.

 Houston DWI Attorney: Your DWI Defense